 This paper presents a framework to introduce, implement, and pilot test an engineering curriculum in a charter high school.
 The ICE-HS is based on systems approach and thus is implemented across three dimensions: Teacher Development, Curriculum Development and Student Learning.
 The customization and the flexibility of the framework are the key aspects of the framework.
 Instead of providing a prescribed solution to a high school ICE-HS attempts to develop process that will facilitate teaching engineering customized to a particular high school.
 This is a work in progress paper, there are plans to collect end of semester data and present some impact data during the conference.
-Future research with the ICE-HS framework include assessment of the framework, developing training for teaching engineering in high schools.
+Future research with the ICE-HS framework include assessment of the framework, developing training for teaching engineering in high school and providing support infrastructure for teaching engineering in high schools.